Personalised care budgets

 Your personal budget amount can be changed in future if your needs change.

 It’s up to you how you want to use your personal budget to meet your eligible needs.
 It can be used in one of three ways:

-- your local authority can manage an account
+- your local council can manage an account.

 - you can manage a direct payment.